shaunwbell/waveletanalysis/README.md

 * Wavelet Analysis Routine [https://github.com/aaren/wavelets](https://github.com/aaren/wavelets) (modifications have been made to calculate significance contours - the original package is not in this repository)
 * brewer2mpl for colormaps [https://github.com/jiffyclub/brewer2mpl](https://github.com/jiffyclub/brewer2mpl)
 * Standard scientific packages (scipy, numpy, matplotlib) - scipy is used for autogression coefs and inverse chi_squared test
+* netcdf4 - available as a part of the pythonxy and anaconda bundles (both free) or can be installed seperately (used for .nc data retrieval)
 * User writen wave_signif module modeled after matlab code from Univ Colorado

 #### Additional files in this directory